 - Carer's Allowance is a taxable benefit.

-- A benefit cap is being introduced during 2013 limiting the total amount of benefit that most people from 16-64 can be paid.
+- A benefit cap limits the total amount of benefit that most people from 16-64 can be paid.

 - Also, as mentioned, the person cared for may have a reduction in certain benefits if you receive Carer's Allowance.

 You will normally get an NI contribution added to your NI record for each week you get Carer's Allowance.